kghose/chotha/Readme.txt

 Todo:
+* Add a word cloud page that will display words in the db (especially low frequency ones) that will allow me to dive into notes and find little odds and ends I have squirreled away.
+Needs a new table that will store words and their frequency (number of notes the occur in)).
+To avoid too extreme a computation, we will update this table for each note save, adding new words and incrementing/decrementing the count on existing words.

 * (done) when we add a note and we are returned to the list view, we should be returned to a list view with the keyword combination used.

 * work out proper candidate keywords for search terms too

-* Change paging system to a date from latest hit + some time frame + offset This will require two fetches, one for id and date, another for fetching the complete subset of entries based on date then using the date, time frame and offset to select from the subset of entries.
+* (done) Change paging system to a date from latest hit + some time frame + offset This will require two fetches, one for id and date, another for fetching the complete subset of entries based on date then using the date, time frame and offset to select from the subset of entries.
 The second fetch will not require